Iraq is in the midst of a political crisis that has raised fears of a return to sectarian bloodshed

 He ended the statement by saying that al-Hashimi’s trial should be under parliamentary supervision and free of political influence.

-Al-Hashimi said al-Maliki’s charges against him are politically motivated and fled to the semi-autonomous Kurdish region.
+Al-Hashimi said al-Maliki’s charges against him were politically motivated and fled to the semi-autonomous Kurdish region.

 His arrest warrant was issued just days after the Iraqiya bloc suspended its participation in Parliament amid claims it was being cut out of the political process.
-The cross-sectarian as well as Sunni-backed bloc castigated the al-Maliki government for shunning cooperation despite the power-sharing arrangement.
+Iraqiya, a cross-sectarian as well as Sunni-backed bloc, castigated the al-Maliki government, saying it had shunned cooperation despite the power-sharing arrangement.